Check an Android Backup (SMS messages)

-In order to unpack the backup, use Android Backup Extractor (ABE) to convert it to a readable file format.
+If you encounter an issue during the analysis of the backup, you can alternatively use Android Backup Extractor (ABE) to convert it to a readable file format.
 Make sure that java is installed on your system and use the following command:

 java -jar ~/path/to/abe.jar unpack backup.ab backup.tar tar xvf backup.tar

 If the backup is encrypted, ABE will prompt you to enter the password.